Freezing Orders within English divorce proceedings

 However, when emotions are raw, when fear and anger take over, or when the stakes are very high, there can be a temptation for the parties’ involved to attempt to engage in underhand behaviour with a view to securing a perceived advantage.

-In cases involving multiple jurisdictions, there is a heightened risk that an individual could move cash and liquid assets to a jurisdiction where English orders cannot easily be enforced – in what is often a clumsy attempt to render any eventual English court order ineffective (or at least make it difficult and expensive to enforce).
+In cases involving multiple jurisdictions, there is a heightened risk that an individual could move cash and liquid assets to a country where English orders cannot easily be enforced – in what is often a clumsy attempt to render any eventual English court order ineffective (or at least make it difficult and expensive to enforce).

 Typically (but certainly not always) it is the husband who has primary control of the family’s finances and therefore it is usually the behaviour of the husbands which is under scrutiny.

-What is a freezing order?
+What is a Freezing Order?

 A freezing injunction is an interim order which is designed to prevent a person disposing of or dealing with assets until the conclusion of a divorce or financial dispute.
 In theory any assets can be frozen, but typically such applications will relate to bank accounts, shares, property and land.
 A freezing injunction can be obtained over assets within the jurisdiction of England and Wales (a domestic freezing order) or worldwide (a worldwide freezing order).